 Then against such chances the children must be at once furnished with wings, in order that in the hour of need they may fly away and escape.
+What do you mean? he said.

 I mean that we must mount them on horses in their earliest youth, and when they have learnt to ride, take them on horseback to see war: the horses must not be spirited and warlike, but the most tractable and yet the swiftest that can be had.
 In this way they will get an excellent view of what is hereafter to be their own business; and if there is danger they have only to follow their elder leaders and escape.